GertyPieters/cd/README.md

 ## Components of my solution:
 ### 1. Digital Ocean:
   For this assignment I had to create a VPS on Digital Ocean.
-Although this is something we did in a previous exercise, it was an important component of this solution.
+A VPS is a Virtual Private Server, which is called a droplet by Digital Ocean.
+This droplet is necessary to create the continous deployment pipeline.
   The droplet was easy to create, learning to work with the console involved some trial and error, but after a while I grew more familiar with it.
 To make everything work it involved some installing of programs like: nano, python, pip, flask, nginx, gunicorn, etc.
   You can't (in a way) do something wrong with it, because it always tells you that you are doing something that can't be done or that you are doing it wrong.
 And to